 If not, what happens depends on how the vendor enabled the product.
-See the product documentation for details.
+See the additional product documentation on the IBM License Use Management Web site.

 Central Registry License Server

 Some of the scenarios in this section show the use of a central registry license server.
 The central registry is a repository of information that all the other network license servers can use.
 If you plan to install customer-managed use products with network licenses, or products with reservable licenses, you must identify one (and only one) central registry.
 Otherwise, the central registry license server is not required.